AltropInc/alt/doc/script/class.md

     func emit(minmum_to_generate, maxmum_to_generate: int) : int
     {
-       // generate some partciles and putthem in 'particles'
+       // generate some particles and put them in 'particles'
        // returns number of particles generated
     }
 }